Sector-F-Labs/reservoir/book/src/architecture/synapses.md

 3. **User-Defined Thresholds**: Per-partition similarity thresholds
 4. **Manual Synapse Management**: User-controlled connection creation

-Synapses transform Reservoir from a simple conversation store into an intelligent knowledge network that grows more valuable with each interaction, creating a personalized AI assistant with genuine conversational memory.
+Synapses transform Reservoir from a simple conversation store into an intelligent knowledge network that grows more valuable with each interaction, creating a personalized LLM assistant with genuine conversational memory.